 The Audit Committee performed the duties laid upon it by Section 94(7) of the Companies Act No.71 of 2008 by holding meetings with the key role players and by the unrestricted access granted to the external auditors.
-Two meetings were held since the Committee was formed in March 2020.
-One meeting was held on 27 March 2020 and another on 31 March 2021.
+Two meetings were held since the commencement of the financial year ended on 28 February 2022.
+One meeting was held on 31 March 2021 and the other on 6 April 2022.
 Both meetings were attended by all members of the Audit Committee.

-The on-going secretarial administration of the company's statutory records is done by Acorim while Mr. Gary Thomas Sayers CA(SA), in the capacity of Financial Director, manages the finance function.
+The on-going secretarial administration of the company's statutory records is performed by Quadridge Trust Services (Pty) Ltd. while Mr. Gary Thomas Sayers CA(SA), in the capacity of Financial Director, manages the finance function.
 The Audit Committee satisfied itself that the composition, experience and skills set of the administration and financial functions met the Company's requirements.